Home

 • Second: See the different things in the cartoon

 At first, just make a list of things you see.
 List the things that are in the cartoon, what they are doing, and how they are presented.
-When I do this with pupils, they always choose one or two things – and MISS lots, even big things!
+When I do this with pupils, they always choose one or twofont size="3" things – and MISS lots, even big things!
 Often, in a cartoon, everything (even little things) has a meaning.
 So study the details and jot them down (but don’t start to try yet to say what they mean).

 • Third: Think about the cartoonist, and his motives